AMDmi3/opening_hours.js/README.md

 * Supports 24/7 keyword (```24/7```, which means always open.
 Use [state keywords](#states) to express always closed.)
   * **WARN:** 24/7 is handled as a synonym for ```00:00-24:00```, so ```Mo-Fr 24/7``` (though not really correct, because of that you should avoid it or repace it with "open".
 A warning will be given if you use it anyway for that purpose) will be handled correctly

-		*The use of 24/7 as synonym is never needed and should be avoided.*
+		*The use of 24/7 as synonym is never needed and should be avoided in cases where it does not mean 24/7.* In cases where a facility is really open 24 hours 7 days a week thats where this value is for.
 * **EXT:** Supports omitting time range (```Mo-Fr; Tu off```)
 * **EXT:** Supports space as time interval separator, i.e. ```Mo 12:00-14:00,16:00-20:00``` and ```Mo 12:00-14:00 16:00-20:00``` are the same thing
 * Complete support for dawn/sunrise/sunset/dusk (variable times) keywords (```10:00-sunset```, ```dawn-dusk```).
 To calculate the correct values, the latitude and longitude are required which are included in the JSON returned by [Nominatim] \(see in the [Library API](#library-api) how to provide it\).
 The calculation is done by [suncalc][].